Skip to content

 2. The second instalment is due in December (being actual tax, minus what you already paid provisionally in July).

-3. VAT Tax
+3. Value Added Tax (VAT)

 • You can find our complete VAT guide here.

-• VAT is payable every 3 months.
+• Submission of VAT declarations is due every 3 months.
+VAT tax due is likewise payable every 3 months.

-• VAT rate is 19% in Cyprus.
+• The standard VAT rate is 19% in Cyprus.

-• There are reduced rates – 9%, 5% and 0% – for specific types of transactions.
+• There are reduced rates (9%, 5% and 0%) for specific types of transactions.

 • You can reclaim VAT on some purchase invoices dated up to 3 years before the registration date.